 “I’ll carry it up myself.”

 “A pleasure to have you, sir.
 Just shout if you need anything.”

 Quil climbed the staircase, stopping a moment outside of #207.
-There was the faint scent of fresh sandalwood from inside, bringing back memories of an unhurried time of jazz, and a passion too dear to last.
+There was the faint scent of fresh sandalwood from inside, bringing back memories of an unhurried time, jazz and a passion.
 He lingered and listened, and then moved on.